m2osw/eventdispatcher/eventdispatcher/reporter/README.md

 Note that the `error_message` and `timeout` parameters are mutually exclusive.
 If both are specified, you get a script error.

+## Show Message

+Once a message was received, you generally want to verify it with the `verify_message()`.
+At times, though, the `verify_message()` may be difficult to write if you do not know all the exact parameters it is expected to receive.
+This is where this instruction becomes handy.
+It allos you to write the message in your console and thus see the complete list of parameters it includes and write your test accordingly.

+    show_message()

 ## Verify Message